davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 override your.
 That is why I recommend you using an ftplugin instead.

-For the ftplugin version, put the line `setlocal shiftwidth=2` into the file `~/.vim/after/ftplugin/javascript.vim`, which is how FileType plugins work.
+For the ftplugin version, put the line `setlocal shiftwidth=2` into the file `~/.vim/after/ftplugin/javascript.vim`, where `javascript` is the name of the filetype you're changing settings for.

 A good understanding of the order in which Vim runs files and commands will help you debug rogue whitespace settings.